-Aliens are among us.
-And humanity’s only hope just happens to carry pom-poms.
+Aliens are among us in Cheerleaders from Planet X. And humanity’s only hope just happens to carry pom-poms.

 Laura Clark thought she was just your average college freshman—until the day she saw a cheerleader on a skateboard get into a superhuman brawl with a lightning-wielding stranger in a trenchcoat.
 And the weirdest thing of all?
 Nobody else saw it happen.
 Nobody, that is, except the beautiful but standoffish Shailene, one of the mysterious (and possibly super-powered) cheerleaders from Laura’s rival school, Bayview University.